Exploring 11 Types of Drones: Features and Functions

 The flight must be planned.
 You can’t change the camera angle or alter the route on the fly; you have to stick to the plan.

-Some people use a GPS drone to film their backyard.
-They do this by attaching a camera to the drone and then taking off and flying over their house, recording video footage of what they can see from above as they go.
+Some people use a GPS drone to film their backyards.
+They attach a camera to the drone and then take it off and fly over their house, recording video footage of what they can see from above.
+This is sometimes referred to as “dronie.”

 Categories of Drones